caiopeternela/caiopeternela.github.io/docs/index.md

 ### 1 - About me

-I am Caio, a 20-year-old software engineering intern at Buser, a startup that is revolutionizing the brazilian road transport industry.
+I am Caio, a 20-year-old software engineer at Buser, a startup that is revolutionizing the brazilian road transport industry.
 I have been enthusiastic about technology and coding since a young age, creating my first website at 14, a single-page wiki about animes, specifically Naruto and Hunter x Hunter.

 I am always learning and staying up-to-date with new technologies, with a particular interest in open-source software.
 I am eager to contribute to the open-source community and create useful tools for others while also growing professionally.